Extraction Chiller, Circulator Chiller, Chiller System...What’s the Difference?

-For certain applications, we might only need a heater.
-For instance, heating a jacketed base during recovery requires heat only.
-Heating is a bit more simple to figure out because it is much easier to heat a liquid at room temperature than it is to cool a liquid at room temperature.
-You will notice some of the chillers we have already discussed such as the Polyscience 15L AD have a large temperature range.
-The Polyscience 15L AD will heat all the way to 200C.
+For certain recirculating chiller system applications, we might only really need a heater.
+An example of this would be when you’re heating a jacketed base during recovery.
+Heating is simpler to figure out because it’s much easier to heat a liquid than cool it while at room temperature.
+You’ll notice some of the extraction chillers we’ve already discussed, such as the Polyscience 15L AD, have a large temperature range.
+This one heats up to 200℃.
 This means you could use this chiller for both heating and cooling.

-Recommended Equipment/Chiller Pairings
+Recommended Chiller Pairings

-- 2L Rotovap: Polyscience LS -20C to 40C 1/2HP Chiller w/ Turbine Pump
+- 2L Rotovap: Polyscience LS -20℃ to 40℃ 1/2HP Chiller w/ Turbine Pump

-- 5L Rotovap: Polyscience LS -20C to 40C 1/2HP Chiller w/ Turbine Pump or Polyscience 6160 -10C 4.2L 1HP Chiller w/ Turbine Pump
+- 5L Rotovap: Polyscience LS -20℃ to 40℃ 1/2HP Chiller w/ Turbine Pump or Polyscience 6160 -10℃ 4.2L 1HP Chiller w/ Turbine Pump

-- 10L Rotovap: Polyscience 6160 -10C 4.2L 1HP Chiller w/ Turbine Pump or Polyscience DuraChill -10C to 80C 1.5HP Chiller w/ Turbine pump
+- 10L Rotovap: Polyscience 6160 -10v 4.2L 1HP Chiller w/ Turbine Pump or Polyscience DuraChill -10℃ to 80℃1.5HP Chiller w/ Turbine pump

-- 20L Rotovap: Polyscience DuraChill -10C to 80C 1.5HP Chiller w/ Turbine Pump
+- 20L Rotovap: Polyscience DuraChill -10℃ to 80℃ 1.5HP Chiller w/ Turbine Pump

-- 30L Rotovap: Polyscience DuraChill -10C to 80C 1.5HP Chiller w/ Turbine Pump
+- 30L Rotovap: Polyscience DuraChill -10℃ to 80℃ 1.5HP Chiller w/ Turbine Pump

-- 50L Rotovap: Polyscience DuraChill -6C 42L 5HP Chiller w/ Displacement Pump
+- 50L Rotovap: Polyscience DuraChill -6℃ 42L 5HP Chiller w/ Displacement Pump

 - 10L+ Short Path: Polyscience 15L Advanced Digital Refrigerated Circulator or Polyscience 15L Advanced Digital Heated Circulator